Engee documentation

 No description has been provided for this image

-Converting RGB to greyscale
+Converting RGB to shades of gray

 Let's create a custom function for calculating average values for the sum of measurements of a three-dimensional RGB matrix.